• Skip to primary navigation

 Instructions

-• In a large pan fry the onion and garlic in the olive oil on a low heat for 4-5 minutes, until softened.
+• In a large pot fry the onion and garlic in olive oil on a low heat for 4-5 minutes, until softened.
 Add the vegetables and spices and cook for around 5 minutes, stirring occasionally.

-• Add about a third of the mixture to a food processor (or I use a Nutribullet) and blend, then pour back into the pan.
+• Pour about a third of the mixture into a food processor or blender and blend, then pour back into the pan.
 Stir well, and then transfer to your bowls.
-Sprinkle over salt and pepper, if using.
+Sprinkle over salt and black pepper, if using, and garnish with fresh parsley.
+Serve immediately.

 Notes